holoi/holokit-immersal-multiplayer-boilerplate/README.md

 Designing and implementing a multiplayer AR experience can be a complex endeavor.
 If you have any questions or suggestions regarding this repository, please don't hesitate to raise an issue.
 We're here to help and value your input!

 For more direct communication, join our community on [Discord](https://discord.gg/9Stseyje), or feel free to email me at [dev@reality.design](mailto:dev@reality.design)  We look forward to your contributions and are excited to see what you create.
 Thank you!

+## Troubleshooting

+### TextMesh Pro Essential Resources are missing.

+To resolve this issue, you need to import the TextMesh Pro Essential Resources.
+This can be done through the Unity Editor by navigating to the menu bar at the top of the screen.
+From there, you should select `Window`, then `TextMeshPro`, and finally `Import TMP Essential Resources`.
+This action will automatically import the required assets into your project, ensuring that TextMesh Pro operates smoothly and as expected.